Best Of16 min read

 Are robo-advisors actually safe for passive investing?

 Yes — robo-advisors use the same SIPC and FDIC protections as traditional brokerages.
-Your assets are held at regulated custodians (often third-party institutions like Apex Clearing), not on the platform's own balance sheet.
-Market risk still exists, but platform-failure risk is low.
+Your assets are held at regulated custodians (often third-party institutions like Apex Clearing), not on the platform's own books.
+Market risk still exists, but the risk of platform failure is actually pretty low.

 What's the typical annual cost of using a robo-advisor?

 You're looking at two layers: the management fee (0%–0.89% depending on platform) plus the expense ratios of the underlying funds (typically 0.03%–0.20%).
 A typical Betterment or Wealthfront investor pays roughly 0.30%–0.45% all-in.
-That compares pretty favorably to actively managed funds, which routinely charge 0.75%–1.5%+ annually while underperforming the index over any 15-year period you care to measure.
+That compares really favorably to actively managed funds, which routinely charge 0.75%–1.5%+ annually while underperforming the index over any 15-year period.

 Do robo-advisors actually beat the market?

 They're not trying to.
-Passive robo-advisors are designed to match the market while minimizing fees and taxes — the value proposition is cost efficiency, automation, and behavioral guardrails that keep you from panic-selling in a downturn, not alpha generation.
-On an after-tax, after-fee basis, most passive robo-advisor portfolios outperform the average active fund over 10+ year periods.
-That's not a hot take, that's just what the data says.
+Passive robo-advisors are designed to match the market while cutting fees and taxes — the value isn't about beating the market, it's about cost efficiency, automation, and behavioral guardrails that keep you from panic-selling in a downturn.
+On an after-tax, after-fee basis, most passive robo-advisor portfolios actually outperform the average active fund over 10+ year periods.
+That's not hype, that's what the data shows.

 Is tax-loss harvesting worth paying for?

-Depends on your tax bracket and account type.
-Tax-loss harvesting only benefits taxable (non-retirement) accounts — it's completely irrelevant in an IRA or 401(k).
+It depends on your tax bracket and account type.
+Tax-loss harvesting only works in taxable accounts — it's completely irrelevant in an IRA or 401(k).
 In a taxable account, if you're in the 22%+ federal bracket, automated TLH can recover 0.5%–1.5% annually in tax savings.
 At that rate, Wealthfront or Betterment's 0.25% fee more than pays for itself.

 Can I use multiple robo-advisors at the same time?

 Technically yes, but there's a real risk: if you hold similar ETFs in taxable accounts across two platforms, wash-sale rules can disqualify your tax-loss harvesting.
-If you spread accounts across platforms, be intentional about which assets live where, and keep TLH activity consolidated to one platform.
+If you spread accounts across platforms, be intentional about which assets go where and keep TLH activity consolidated to one platform.

 What's the minimum I need to start?